babel/babel/packages/babel-core/README.md

   * It can be safely passed back to Babel.
 Fields like `babelrc` have been set to false so that later calls to Babel will not make a second attempt to load config files.
+* `hasFilesystemConfig(): boolean` - Check if the resolved config loaded any settings from the filesystem.

 [`ConfigItem`](#configitem-type) instances expose properties to introspect the values, but each item should be treated as immutable.
 If changes are desired, the item should be